 Colours of Dance was established in Cambridge in 2010 by Imogen Knight, who initially offered ballet, tap and modern classes in Fulbourn and Great Wilbraham.
 Miss Imogen went on to settle the school into a 'home' of Cambridge Dance Studios in 2012.
 Joined now by nine other teachers, (see Teachers - Bios), Colours of Dance offers classes for all ages and abilities in Ballet, Tap, Streetdance, Modern & Contemporary, as well as Pilates (see Classes - By Type).
 We are very proud of our growing school, of the joy in the room at show time, of the results our students achieve in exams, and of our growing band of talented alumni who have gone onto vocational training at some of the foremost dance schools in the country.

-Colours of Dance has had to pause classes in Great Wilbraham during Covid, but hopefully we will return.
-However, we remain deeply committed to keeping up an outreach programme from the Studios, and as part of this, we work closely with several local schools, assisting with their own provision of dance classes & clubs, as well as running classes from their premises.
+Colours of Dance is deeply committed to keeping up an outreach programme from the Studios, and as part of this, we work closely with several local schools, assisting with their own provision of dance classes & clubs, as well as running classes from their premises.

 The Cambridge Dance Studios have proper dance floors and full-length mirrors, and provide a professional-standard dance environment for all our students - every week!
 Through the recruitment of and cooperation with other teaching and dance professionals, we have developed a busy and friendly dance community.